 In the end, these numbers, along with declining click-through rates for the sliders caused ServerTastic to drop the slider entirely.

-Austin-based Brian Massey, of CRO consulting firm Conversion Sciences, shared his firm’s experiences with optimizing sites with image sliders in 2014.
+Austin-based Brian Massey, of CRO consulting firm Conversion Sciences, shared his firm’s experiences with optimizing sites with image sliders.
 Brian agrees that on the whole, unoptimized sliders will likely hurt your conversion rates, but he also feels that if implemented properly, they can improve the results of a site.
 And he has data to back that up!

 Their initial efforts tested each of the images in the slider as a static image, compared to a version that used them all as a slider.
 Surprisingly, only one static image version beat the slider version with high statistical significance.
 The other versions were too close to call.